PawelLukaszewski/ConsoleLibrary/README.md

 * [Contact](#contact)

 ## General info
-I decided to create this application to develop my knowledge about how to connect the application with the database and how to use the singleton design pattern effectively
+I decided to create this application to develop my knowledge about databases and how to connect the application with the database and how to use the singleton design pattern effectively.

 ## Technologies
 * Java 8